erykjaskorzynski/fisrtRepo/README.md

 <h1>First test repo created during class</h1>

-It serves no other purpouse than to be a placeholder
+It serves no other purpose than to be a placeholder